 The LEV systems are audited annually by staff from the University of Lincoln.
 Additionally, an annual audit is conducted by an independent consultant.

 Management of the systems includes the following documents:

 The University receives monthly updates on waste volumes generated around the Campus.
 These are recorded and any discrepancies are investigated.
 Please find below our waste statistics for the Academic year of 2014/2015, we are currently working on the statistics for the most recent academic year.

-We have four construction sites on campus, each of which have detailed site waste management plans.
+We have one construction sites on campus, which has a detailed site waste management plan.
 You can read a sample Waste Plan Survey from one of our construction sites here.

 Please click here to find the University of Lincoln’s Carbon Management plan.
 Further information can be found on our HESA EMR return.

 Scope 3 emissions of carbon dioxide from the University’s activities are measured annually and are reported in our Environmental Manual.

 The University has confirmed that they will not invest in fossil fuels and arms.
 Further details on ethical investment can be seen here.

 The Ethical Investment Policy links closely with the University’s Code of Ethics, which also addresses environmental issues.

 We currently pay more than the Living Wage – but are not accredited.
 You can see sample grade scales on the University Current Vacancies page on the main website.